megardn/PennLINC.github.io/docs/Contributing/project-documentation.md

 2. Go all the way down to the section **GitHub Pages**.
 3. Click `Change theme` and choose a theme.

-## Project Header Template
+# Project Header Template

-When you setup your project, use this template to fill out some critical information in the initial headers.
+When you begin your  project, use this template to fill out some critical information in the initial headers.

 ### Project Title